hmchen47/DevOps/Networking/CiscoCert/350-701.SCOR/SecTut/scorNotes.md

     - required parameter to config a NetFlow exporter on a router: <span style="color: #bb6600;">exporter name</span>, `flow expoter <name>`
   - Flow Monitor
     - tie all of the construct together
-    - reference the Flow Exporter and the Flow Record.
+    - reference the Flow Exporter and the Flow Record
+    - provide the actual traffic monitoring on a configured interface
+    - <span style="color: #bb6600;">flow monitor cache</span> created to collect the traffic based on the key and nonkey fields in the configured record
   - providing a set of IP services, including network traffic accounting, usage-based network billing, network planning, security, Denial of Service monitoring capabilities, and network monitoring
   - flow not containing actual data but <span style="color: #bb6600">metadata</span> for communication
   - template of version 9